Is Paris safe for new travelers?

 - Be careful with drink or drug-taking if you’re a fan of the Paris nightlife.

-Also, read some of our best sustainable travel tips to help ensure that your trip has a more positive effect on the environment.
+Also, before you arrive in Paris, read some of our best sustainable travel tips to help ensure that your trip has a more positive effect on the environment.

-The best time to visit Paris is between May and September, when the climate is quite warm, the ability to sit outside in cafés.
+The best time to visit Paris is between May and September, when the climate is quite warm and you have the ability to sit outside and enjoy the cafés.

-Winter on the other hand is a freezing nightmare: Temperatures range from 20 to 30 degrees Fahrenheit.
+Winter on the other hand is a freezing nightmare: but in the summer, the temperatures range from 20 to 30 degrees Fahrenheit.

 This is because of the follwing reasons: